ndbroadbent/git-remove-debug/README.md

 Usage: git-remove-debug [options] [files]
-    -r, --regex=REGEX                Use a custom regex for changed lines -l, --language=LANGUAGE          Use the line regex for the given language -p, --interactive                Asks you before deleting any lines
+    -r, --regex=REGEX                Use a custom regex for changed lines -l, --lang=LANGUAGE              Use the regex for the given language -p, --patch                      Asks you to confirm the deletion of each matching line -f, --force                      Does not prompt before deleting lines

-# Deletes any new debugging statements from any changed files that are supported
+# Deletes any new debugging statements from any changed files that are supported.
+# Will show you all changes and will ask you to confirm before deleting.
 $ git-remove-debug

+# Delete all debugging statements without confirmation.
+$ git-remove-debug -f  # (or --force)

 # Deletes any new debugging statements from a given file
 # (All extra arguments are just passed to `git diff`)
 $ git-remove-debug <file>

-# Asks you before deleting any new lines
+# Use "patch" mode.
+This will ask you to confirm the deletion of each matching line.
-$ git-remove-debug -p
+$ git-remove-debug -p  # (or --patch)

+# For each line, you will choose one of the following options:

+# y - Yes, delete this line
+# n - No, don’t delete this line
+# d - No, don’t delete this line, and all other remaining lines.
+# q - Quit and don't delete anything.

 # Deletes new lines in changed files, where the line matches the given regex
-$ git-remove-debug -r "^\s*testing"
+$ git-remove-debug -r "^\s*testing"  # (or --regex)

 # Use a built-in regex for a given language.
 # (Useful if you want to process files that don't have an extension)
-$ git-remove-debug -l ruby
+$ git-remove-debug -l ruby  # (or --lang)
 ```

 ## Default extensions